ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 2. Arithmetic
 3. Circular

-The simplest shift is the logical one.
-Let's take a look at it first.
+The simplest shift type is the logical one.
+Let's consider it first.

 Any bit shift operation takes two operands.
-The first one is the integer.
-The operation shifts its bits.
-The second operand is the number of bits to shift.
+The first one is some integer, which bits you want to shift.
+The second operand is the number of bits to move.

-You should represent the integer in the two's complement for doing the logical bit shift.
-Suppose that you do a shift in the right direction by two bits.
-Then you discard the two rightmost bits of the integer.
-Instead of them, add two zeros on the left side.

-You can do the shift to the left in the same way.
-Discard two leftmost bits of the integer.
-Then add two zeroes on the right side.
+Here is an algorithm for doing the logical bit shift:

+1. Represent the integer in the two's complement.

+2. Discard the required amount of bits on the RHS for the right shift and the LHS for the left shift.

+3. Append zeroes on the opposite side of the number.
+This is LHS for the right shift and RHS for the left shift.
+The amount of zeroes matches the number of shifted bits.

 Here is an example.
-Perform a logical shift of unsigned single-byte integer 58 to the right by three bits.
-First, represent the number in the two's complement:
+You need to do a logical right shift of the unsigned integer 58 by three bits.
+The integer occupies one byte of memory.

+First, you represent the number in the two's complement:
 {line-numbers: false}
 ```
 58 = 0011 1010
 ```

-Then discard the three bits on the right side like this:
+The second step is discarding three bits on the right side of the number this way:
 {line-numbers: false}
 ```
 0011 1010 >> 3 = 0011 1
 ```

-Then add zeros to the left side of the result:
+Finally, you add zeros to the left side of the result:
 {line-numbers: false}
 ```
 0011 1 = 0000 0111 = 7
 ```

-The result of the shift is the number 7.
+The number 7 is the result of the shift.

-Now shift the number 58 to the left by three bits.
-We get the following result:
+Now let's do the left bit shift of the number 58 by three bits.
+You will get the following result:
 {line-numbers: false}
 ```
 0011 1010 << 3 = 1 1010 = 1101 0000 = 208
 ```

-Here we follow the same algorithm as for the right shift.
-First, discard the outermost bits on the left side.
-Then add zeros to the right side.
+Here you follow the same algorithm as for the right shift.
+First, discard three leftmost bits.
+Then add zeros to the right side of the result.

-Now let's consider the second type of shift that is the arithmetic shift.
-If you do it to the left, you follow the logical shift algorithm.
+Now let's consider the second bit shift type that is the arithmetic shift.
+When you do it to the left side, you follow the logical shift algorithm.
 The steps are entirely the same.

-The arithmetic shift to the right differs from the logical shift to the right.
-When performing it, you should discard the bits on the right side.
-Then complete the result with the bits on the left side.
-Their value should match the highest bit of the integer.
-If it equals one, add ones to the right.
+The arithmetic shift to the right side differs from the logical shift.
+The first two steps are the same.
+You should convert the source integer in the two's complement and discard the bits on its right side.
+Then you append the same amount of bits on the left side.
+Their value matches the leftmost bit of the integer.
+If it equals one, you add ones.
 Otherwise, add zeros.
-This way, we keep the sign of the integer unchanged after the shifting.
+This way, you keep the sign of the integer unchanged after the shifting.

-For example, let's do an arithmetic shift of the signed one-byte integer -105 to the right by two bits.
+Here is an example.
+Suppose that you need to do an arithmetic shift of the signed integer -105 to the right by two bits.
+The integer occupies one byte of memory.

-First, we represent the number in the two's complement like this:
+First, you represent the number in the two's complement like this:
 {line-numbers: false}
 ```
 -105 = 1001 0111
 ```

-Now do the arithmetic shift to the right by two bits.
-We get:
+Then you shift it to the right by two bits this way:
 {line-numbers: false}
 ```
 1001 0111 >> 2 -> 1001 01 -> 1110 0101
 ```

-The highest bit of the integer equals one in our case.
-Thus, we complement the result with two ones on the left side.
+The leftmost bit of the integer equals one in this case.
+Therefore, you complement the result with ones on the left side.

-This way, we got a negative number in the two's complement.
-Let's convert it to SMR and get the decimal like this:
+This way, you get a negative number in the two's complement representation.
+You can convert it to decimal this way:
 {line-numbers: false}
 ```
 1110 0101 = 1001 1011 = -27
 ```

-The result of the shift is the number -27.
+The number -27 is the result of the bit shift operation.

 Bash has operators << and >>.
-They do arithmetic shifts.
-The following commands repeat our calculations:
+They do arithmetic bit shifts.
+The following commands check your calculations:
 {line-numbers: true, format: Bash}
 ```
 $ echo $((58 >> 3))